datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 1. That a binding referendum is the best solution to the current political crisis ([78.7%](https://www.elperiodico.com/es/politica/20180422/encuesta-cataluna-referendum-independencia-6774152)).
 2. That Spain's pre-trial imprisonment of independence leaders is wrong ([77%](https://www.publico.es/politica/catalunya-80-catalanes-rechazan-prision-preventiva-politicos-soberanistas.html)).

+Finally, [poll after poll](https://twitter.com/joethebrew/status/1049417804754153472) show that more Catalans favor independence than oppose it.

 # Manipulation 6: Barcelona is not Catalonia

+### Truth: Barcelona is Catalonia's capital and is not electorally dissimilar to the rest of the country

 One of the final slides of the presentation shows [a map originally features on eldiario.es](https://www.eldiario.es/politica/MAPA-Resultados-electorales-municipio_0_721277890.html) with the "most voted" party in each Catalan municipality in the December 21, 2017 elections.